-7.2 The Ordering Party is only permitted to re-sell the article delivered – even if this has been joined to other items or subjected to processing – in the course of its company’s regular business operations.
+7.2 The Ordering Party is only permitted to resell the article delivered – even if this has been joined to other items or subjected to processing – in the course of its company’s regular business operations.
+The Ordering Party agrees to comply with this restriction even if the Ordering Party, by law, acquired sole ownership of the article delivered as a result of combining the article delivered with movables owned by the Ordering Party.
 However, this permission is precluded if the resulting claims are assigned to third parties or are the subject of an assignment prohibition, or if the Ordering Party is insolvent or in default with the performance of its contractual obligations.
 No other manner of disposition whatever is permitted to the Ordering Party.
 In the event of distrainment, confiscation or other disposition by third parties, the Ordering Party is to notify us hereof immediately.
 Our legal expenses incurred in connection with the enforcement of our title are to be borne by the Ordering Party.

 7.4 The Ordering Party is only entitled to collect the claims and to assert the other rights to the extent that it has met its payment obligations towards us and is not insolvent.

 7.5 If the Ordering Party should act contrary to the terms of the contract – in particular by being in arrears with payment or with any other contractual obligation, and/or by being insolvent – we shall be entitled, at our own discretion, either to terminate the contract without granting any grace period or, while leaving the contract in force, to take back the article delivered or to forbid it to be used.
+The Ordering Party hereby already permits us to enter the Ordering Party’s premises and will render all reasonably required assistance for collection of the respective article and such action shall not be considered to be an act of tresspassing or other act leading to criminal liability.
 We shall also be entitled to sell the taken-back article in the open market; after deduction of a handling fee of 10% of the proceeds thus realised, the remainder will be debited from the total of our outstanding claims against the Ordering Party.
 Pending return of the article in the event of our terminating the contract, we shall charge the Ordering Party a usage fee of 5% of the original value of the article, unless the actual diminution in its value is even greater.

 8.1 We give no warranty for ordinary deviations in size, weight or quality (or as tolerated by ÖNORM, EN or DIN standards), and also no warranty for information given regarding the suitability of the article(s) to be delivered for the purpose contemplated by the Ordering Party, or for any other particular purpose.

 8.2 Although we warrant the correctness of our processing instructions, user/operating manuals and customer advisory service, compliance with statutory or other regulations when using the articles delivered, and the testing of these articles for the purpose envisaged, shall remain the sole responsibility of the Ordering Party.
-We shall only be answerable for any instructions differing from our written processing instructions and user/operating manuals if we expressively previously confirmed these deviations to the Ordering Party in writing, either by letter, telefax or e-mail.
+We shall only be liable for any instructions differing from our written processing instructions and user/operating manuals if we expressively previously confirmed such differing instructions to the Ordering Party in writing, either by letter, telefax or e-mail.

 8.3 Articles or services supplied must be inspected by the Ordering Party immediately after delivery has been taken of them.
 Any defects must be reported to us immediately upon being discovered, in a written notice sent by letter, telefax or e-mail quoting the number and date of the order confirmation note, of the delivery note or of the invoice, and the serial and commission numbers.
 If the Ordering Party omits to make this immediate notification, it may no longer assert any warranty claims or claims for compensatory damages on account either of the defect itself or of any misapprehension as to whether the delivery or service was free of defects.
 The notice must set out which delivered items or supplied services are affected by the defects, what the defects consist of in detail, and under what concomitant circumstances these defects occurred.
 Every single defect must be exactly described.
 Any costs which we incur as a result of unjustified notices or notices that are otherwise at variance with the conditions of use are to be refunded to us by the Ordering Party.